Diane Saber – Curriculum Vitae

-Diane Saber is an environmental microbiologist, scientist and project manager with over 30 years of experience in executing and managing a wide range of individual and collaborative projects in the areas of waste to energy systems and hazardous waste treatment.
+Diane Saber is a Director of Research, Project Manager and Scientist (microbiologist) in the areas of Renewable Natural Gas (RNG) and environmental science, primarily for the energy industry worldwide.
+She has over 30 years of experience in constructing, executing and managing a wide range of individual and multi-corporation collaborative research projects in the areas of waste to energy systems and hazardous waste treatment.

-The past 20 years have been devoted to research and projects special to the natural gas industry; the past 9 years have been focused on pipeline quality renewable natural gas (biomethane) for introduction to the pipeline grid, and for vehicle fuel use.
+The past 25 years have been devoted to research and projects specifically for the natural gas industry; the past 15 years have been focused on pipeline quality RNG for introduction to the pipeline grid, vehicle fuel applications or other uses.

-Areas of research and expertise also includes development of forensic chemistry techniques for hazardous waste source identification, greenhouse gas tracking and abatement, biotechnology applications environmental restoration, biorefining and advanced techniques pertaining to microbial-induced corrosion.
+Areas of research and expertise also include development of forensic chemistry techniques for hazardous waste source identification, greenhouse gas tracking and abatement, biotechnology applications environmental restoration, and advanced techniques pertaining to microbial-induced corrosion.